 We are glad you are here and we hope this information helps you find out more about Behavioral Health Counseling Services and how to make your first appointment.

-Behavioral Health Counseling Services offers short term counseling for currently enrolled Palomar College students, whom have paid the current semester health fee: $26 Fall or Spring and $20 for Summer semester.
+Behavioral Health Counseling Services offers short term counseling for currently enrolled Palomar College students, whom have paid the current semester health fee: $26 Fall and Spring, $22 for Summer semester.